Aubrey, Texas

 Aubrey is a city in Denton County, Texas, United States.
-The population was 5,006 at the 2020 census.
+Its population was 5,006 at the 2020 census.

 History

-Aubrey, the town, was officially founded 1867, when Civil War veteran Lemuel Noah Edwards (1838–1910) built the second frame house there.
+Aubrey, the town, was officially founded in 1867, when Civil War veteran Lemuel Noah Edwards (1838–1910) built the second frame house there.
 Edwards eventually gave each of his 10 children a lot on which to build a home.
 The Edwards family was instrumental in several civil developments.
 Dancing was not allowed, but the townspeople often gathered in the Edwards home for singing and listening to music performed on an organ that Edwards had imported.

 In 1881, the Texas and Pacific Railway completed a track and station in Aubrey and commenced operations.

 In 1885, Edwards offered a lot to each congregation that would build a church within a year.
-In 1882 Edwards and Louis Caddel Sr. donated land for a one-room schoolhouse in town.
-Edwards, through one of his daughters—Edna Mae Edwards (1884–1975), who married Hugh Tobin (1884–1929)—was the grandfather of Louise Tobin, a prolific big band jazz vocalist who reached national notoriety in 1932.
+In 1882, Edwards and Louis Caddel Sr. donated land for a one-room schoolhouse in town.
+Edwards, through one of his daughters—Edna Mae Edwards (1884–1975), who married Hugh Tobin (1884–1929)—was the grandfather of Louise Tobin, a prolific big-band jazz vocalist who attained national acclaim in 1932.

 Eventually, Aubrey became known for the peanut farms that surrounded the town.
-By 2009 horse ranches surrounded Aubrey.
+By 2009, horse ranches surrounded Aubrey.
 Around that time, houses were constructed in Aubrey, replacing the grounds of the old peanut farms.